kawsarkabir/kawsarkabir/README.md

 📫 Let's Connect:
 - Feel free to reach out to me through email at devkawsarkabir@gmail.com.
 - Check out my portfolio website kawsarkabir.com to see some of my projects and learn more about me.
-- Connect with me on LinkedIn https://linkedin.com/in/kawsarkabir for professional networking.
+- Connect with me on <a href="https://linkedin.com/in/kawsarkabir">Linkedin</a> for professional networking.

 ✨ Let's collaborate and build amazing web experiences together!
 I'm open to exciting opportunities and ready to contribute to impactful projects.